Diseases

 • Signs/Morbidity

 Cryptosporidiosis is primarily a problem in neonates especially young ruminants up to the age of 4 weeks.
-Clinical disease is rare in older animals due to the development of immunity.
+Clinical disease is rare in older animals due to the development of immunity, and therefore may occur with concurrent immunosuppression.
 Severe watery diarrhoea, weight loss and loss of appetite are the main clinical signs, which may persist for several days.
-Some infected animals will not develop clinical signs but will excrete the organism in their faeces.
+Some infected animals will not develop clinical signs but will excrete the parasite in their faeces.
 Cryptosporidiosis is commonly associated with other infections, such as rotavirus, which results in more severe disease.
 Piglets and foals can also be infected but disease is seen over a wider age range and it does not seem to be such an important pathogen in these species.

 • Incubation period